Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

                     Solution: :math:`1,4142135624`.

-            To unlock the solution go to the document view and enter the password.
+            To unlock the solution go to the document view and enter the password (sqrt).

         .. container:: column

             .. code:: rst
-                :class: black copy-to-clipboard
+                :class: copy-to-clipboard
+                :number-lines:

                 .. exercise:: Exercise: 1+1